emireskk/Refresh-All-Blueprint-Nodes/README.md

 1. Clone or download this repository into your project's `Plugins` folder.
 2. Restart your project.
 3. Ensure the plugin (RefreshAllNodes) is enabled in the **Edit -> Plugins** menu.

+## Known Limitations
+⚠️ UI Thread Block - The editor may freeze in large projects (UE limitation) ⚠️ Manual Save Required - The user must save manually (by design) ⚠️ No Undo - Blueprint changes cannot be undone (UE limitation)

+## Usage Recommendations
+1. Use source control
+2. Commit before running
+3. Test with small folders